raul23/equifax-data-breach/README.rst

   Thus, the DOJ is not incentivized to gather solid evidence that could link the four PLA members to the Equifax data breach:

-    Officials acknowledged they were unlikely to face prosecution in a U.S. courtroom. []_ WSJ Four Members of China’s Military Indicted Over Massive Equifax Breach
+    Officials acknowledged they were unlikely to face prosecution in a U.S. courtroom.
+[V]_

 Reading the many mainstream news articles (even outside USA like UK and Canada), you get the feeling that everyone just went along with the narrative of the DOJ